Skip to main content

 2. It identifies changed files (stack configs, component code)

-4. Components with changed dependencies are marked as "affected"
+5. Components touched directly or transitively are marked as "affected"

 Example: File Dependency